 Not surprisingly, regulatory emphasis on popPK modeling continues to increase.
-Indeed, FDA Commissioner Dr. Scott Gottlieb recently noted that almost 100% of all NDAs for new molecular entities (NMEs) include aspects of modeling and simulation.
-Clearly, both regulators and drug developers are realizing the power and utility of popPK modeling.
-So let’s take a deeper look at what we mean by popPK.
+Former FDA Commissioner, Dr. Scott Gottlieb, noted that almost 100% of all NDAs for new molecular entities (NMEs) include aspects of modeling and simulation.
+More than ever, both regulators and drug developers are realizing the power and utility of popPK modeling.
+So, let’s take a deeper look at what we mean by “population pharmacokinetics.”

-- Do you need to make quick but informed dosing decisions based upon interim PK data (e.g., between cohorts in single ascending dose [SAD] or multiple ascending dose [MAD] trial)?
+- Do you need to make quick but informed dosing decisions based on interim PK data between cohorts in a single ascending dose (SAD) or a multiple ascending dose (MAD) trial?

 - Do you want detailed, subject-level PK profiles and calculated mean PK parameters within a single study?